Shifting coresets: obtaining linear-time approximations for unit disk graphs and other geometric intersection graphs: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank Raphael Machado, Mickael Montassier, Petru \mbox{Valicov} and Yann Vax\`es for the insightful discussions.
+The proofs of Theorems~\ref{t:WIS} and~\ref{t:VC} use the same techniques as in Hunt III \emph{et al}., which were in turn motivated by Baker's technique~\cite{ptas-geometric,baker94}.

 This research was partially supported by the Brazilian agencies CAPES, CNPq, and FAPERJ.
 An extended abstract of this paper appeared in the 12th Workshop on Approximation and Online Algorithms (WAOA 2014).